silexlabs/Cocktail/demo/market/readme.txt

 -fade-in when displaying thumbs => OK
--loading screen (main page & list bottoms) => OK -mouse move is not listened to on bottom of right and left lists => OK -handle scroll vertically in lists => yannick
+-loading screen (main page & list bottoms) => OK -mouse move is not listened to on bottom of right and left lists => OK -handle scroll vertically in lists => OK
--after loading n element, if page is not filled completly, load next n elements => OK -touchevents to be used on touch devices => a faire en pure js -read specs to see if nothing is missing
+-after loading n element, if page is not filled completly, load next n elements => OK -touchevents to be used on touch devices => OK, done in pure js -read specs to see if nothing is missing
  => missing error page with OK button
 -handle resize